Kbk wz. 91/98/23: Variants

 The original wz.
 91/98/23 utilised the original Russian spike bayonet.
 In 1925 the design was modified with the addition of a bayonet mounting bar to allow the use of Polish and German knife bayonets used with Mauser rifles: the German Model 84/98, and the Polish wz.
 22, wz.
 24 and wz.
 25 bayonets.
-It was immediately introduced as the Model 91/98/25 (Karabinek wz.
-91/98/25).
+It was immediately introduced as the kbk wz.
+91/98/25.
 A year later the design was further modified with the addition of a two-piece ejector/interrupter, similar to mechanisms used in Mauser rifles.
-The final version was accepted by the Army as Model 91/98/26 (Karabinek wz.
-91/98/26).
+The final version was accepted by the Armed Forces as kbk wz.
+91/98/26.